IIITV-5G-and-Edge-Computing-Activity/gr03-AI-ML-Driven-Modeling-of-Energy-Consumption-in-5G-Networks/README.md

 # AI/ML for 5G-Energy Consumption Modeling

-This repository contains the code and methodology to address the **ITU AI/ML in 5G Challenge** for energy consumption modeling in 5G networks.
+This repository contains the code and methodology to address the energy consumption modeling in 5G networks.
 The goal is to design a machine learning model to accurately estimate and optimize energy consumption in base stations under varying configurations and conditions.

 ---